Two Category 4 hurricanes hit the same place in two weeks. That’s unheard of.

 Frances and Charlie also crossed the same place in central Florida within three weeks in 2004 but at much lesser strengths.
 Charlie was a Category 4 at landfall in Gasparilla Sound near Port Charlotte on Aug.
 13, but its winds had decreased to Category 1 strength as the circulation breezed through central Florida.
 Frances quickly weakened to a tropical storm after landfall while continuing on a bearing west-northwest.

 North Carolina has seen a bout of double trouble as well.
-Connie made landfall between Atlantic Beach and Beaufort, near the Outer Banks, as a 100 mph Category 2 on Aug.
+Connie made landfall between Atlantic Beach and Beaufort, near the Outer Banks, as a 100-mph Category 2 on Aug.
 12, 1955.
 Ione’s landfall came just a half mile away on Sept.
-19, also as a Category 2 storm with 105 mph winds.
+19, also as a Category 2 storm with 105-mph winds.

 Historically unlucky places

 While not necessarily experiencing short-fused double whammies, there are some places that the atmosphere has historically been unkind to, including in Nicaragua.
 An unnamed Category 4 hit near Lake Bismuna, in northern Nicaragua, in 1941.
-Category 5 Edith made landfall there too, but 30 years later.
+Category 5 Edith made landfall there, too, but 30 years later.

 Southern Quintana Roo, Mexico, is another hurricane magnet.
 Two Category 5 storms and a Category 4 — Janet, Dean and Carmen, respectively — have whirred ashore within about 40 miles of coastline since the 1950s.
 Harvey moved through there in 2017 as a tropical depression, long before its assault on the Texas coastline and the flooding that followed.